-Answer: We recommend using RNase inhibitors when preparing cells samples that have been fixed with methanol, or granulocytes(that are rich in RNases) as detailed in our Best practices for working with granulocytes and Demonstrated Protocols for Methanol Fixation of Cells for Single Cell RNA Sequencing.
+Answer: We recommend using RNase inhibitors when preparing cells samples that have high levels of RNases (such as granulocytes) and other inhibitory compounds, as detailed in our Best practices for working with granulocytes.

 For nuclei samples, it is mandatory to use RNAse inhibitor in sample prep.
-For the 3'GEX assay, we recommend a concentration of 0.2U/ul and for the Multiome assay, we recommend a concentration of 1U/ul in all buffers.
+If using the Chromium Nuclei Isolation Kit, we recommend following the user guide chapter corresponding to the downstream assay.
+For alternative nuclei isolation protocols - if using the 3'GEX assay, we recommend a concentration of 0.2U/ul and for the Multiome assay, we recommend a concentration of 1U/ul in all buffers.

 Products: Single Cell Gene Expression, Single Cell Multiome ATAC + GEX